elderguardian/leonie/docs/articles/developing.md

 - Commands are created in the `src/commands` directory.
 - A command is a class implementing the `ICommand` interface provided by L2.
-- The command class should be named after the command it provides, for example `PingCommand` for the `/ping` command.
+- The command class should be named after the command it provides, for example `PingCommand` for `/ping`.
 - The command class should be exported as the default export of the file.
 - As the `ICommand` defines, each command should have a `getMetadata` method that returns a `SlashCommandBuilder` object provided by the [discord.js](https://discord.js.org/) library.